-7. What proposals am I voting on at the 2018 Annual Meeting?
+7. What proposals am I voting on at the 2019 Annual Meeting?

-You are voting on three proposals at the 2018 Annual Meeting:
+You are voting on three proposals at the 2019 Annual Meeting:

-- Proposal One: Election of each of Thomas R. Evans and Paul J. Hennessy to the Board, each to serve as a Class III director for a three-year term ending at the 2021 Annual Meeting of Stockholders or until such director's successor has been duly elected or appointed and qualified, or until such director's earlier resignation or removal; - Proposal Two: Approval, on an advisory basis, of the compensation of our named executive officers, as disclosed in this proxy statement; and - Proposal Three: Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018.
+- Proposal One: Election of Jonathan Oringer to the Board, to serve as a Class I director for a three-year term ending at the 2022 Annual Meeting of Stockholders or until his successor has been duly elected or appointed and qualified, or until his earlier resignation or removal; - Proposal Two: Approval, on an advisory basis, of the compensation of our named executive officers, as disclosed in this proxy statement; and - Proposal Three: Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.

-We will also consider other business that properly comes before the 2018 Annual Meeting.
+We will also consider other business that properly comes before the 2019 Annual Meeting.